 Why Are These States Banning Electrics in Trash?

+Is it illegal to throw away computers?
+How to dispose of a computer can be confusing, but if you find the right electronics recycler, it doesn’t have to be.
 A big challenge these states are trying to address is that consumers are replacing their electronics far more frequently.
 So the amount of e-waste being generated keeps skyrocketing.

 Gone are the days when consumers bought a computer, laptop or cell phone and then held on to it for a decade or more.